Host a Child

 Q. Can I stay in touch while my child is at camp?

 Of course.
 Campers are encouraged to write letters and postcards on a regular basis, and parents are invited to do the same.
 Phone calls, however, are not permitted.
 Camp life can be an adjustment for some kids, and talking to parents on the phone may make them feel homesick.
 If there’s an emergency at home, parents are always welcome to call the camp office.
 Additionally, The Fresh Air Fund New York office can be reached 24 hours a day.
+You are welcome to call the camp office to check in on your child without speaking to them.

 Q. My child doesn’t know what to pack for camp.
 Do you have any pointers?